Fahim-Alam1/pc_management/README.md

 Once those accounts are made you will need to fork one of our two github repositories  into your personal github (they have been split up to make it easier for your deployment).

-Fork this github (it will be used in Vercel): https://github.com/gjhollmann/players_server.git (if you would like the following github contains the entire source code https://github.com/Fahim-Alam1/pc_management )
+Fork this github (it will be used in Vercel): https://github.com/gjhollmann/players_server.git Fork this github (it will be used for frontend and shows the source code) https://github.com/Fahim-Alam1/pc_management

 Then in Clever Cloud dashboard, along the left side you will follow this path:
 + Create